HWFRS on-call firefighter is a modern-day Home Front Hero

 She continued: "During their training day, I was struck by their commitment to the Fire Service and to their communities, and also their skills and teamwork in the most hostile conditions.
 They really are the modern-day Home Front Heroes."

-Home Front Heroes with Tanni Grey Thompson is broadcast on BBC One at 9:15am on Wednesday 7 November, and will be available on BBC iplayer for 30 days.
+Home Front Heroes with Tanni Grey Thompson was broadcast on BBC One in November 2018.

-To learn more about becoming an on-call firefighter, visit the HWFRS recruitment website .
+To learn more about becoming an on-call firefighter:

 - view the on-call FAQs

 - read other on-call firefighter stories

 - complete the on-call firefighter expression of interest form